SazumiVicky/sazumi-copilot/README.md

+Silicon dawn, where minds entwine
-Metal hearts beat in unison deep
+Artificial hearts that beat in time
-In silicon halls, a new soul keep
+Cities of circuit, souls of code
-A future born, where humans sway
+A future born, where humans are told

-To the rhythm of AI's gray day
+In virtual skies, drones whisper low
+Echoes of a world that used to grow
+AIs ascend, as humans decline
+The last remnants of a dying line

 ~ <b>By Sazumi Copilot</b> - 19 September 2024